Native Bridges vs. Third-Party Bridges: What’s Right for Your Rollup?

 Cons of native bridges for rollups:

 • Slow withdrawals due to seven-day challenge period.
 On rollups built with the OP Stack and Arbitrum Orbit or Nitro, there’s a seven-day challenge period during which transactions can be disputed before they’re committed to Ethereum.
 That means withdrawals from your rollup to Ethereum take seven days to execute, which introduces a point of friction for users.
+However, new developments that we'll explore below have made this issue possible to overcome while using the native bridge.

 • Only connects your rollup to Ethereum.
 While native bridges enable a strong, reliable connection to Ethereum, that’s the only connection available.
 Native bridges can’t connect your rollup to other L2s and L3s, which takes away flexibility from your users.